fred-framework/fred-docs/docs/framework/index.rst

 - FLORA: a floorplanner that optimizes the allocation of hardware accelerators on the FPGA fabric.

-- FRED runtime: a Linux support (exposed via both C and Python API) for managing hardware acceleration requests executing on a virtualized FPGA fabric with predictable response times.
+- `FRED runtime <../runtime>`_: a Linux support (exposed via both C and Python API) for managing hardware acceleration requests executing on a virtualized FPGA fabric with predictable response times.

-- FRED analyzer: a schedulability analysis tool that verifies whether a set of real-time tasks and hardware accelerators can be executed within their timing constraints, taking into account all the sources of delays introduced by the architecture.
+- `FRED analizer <../analizer>`_: a schedulability analysis tool that verifies whether a set of real-time tasks and hardware accelerators can be executed within their timing constraints, taking into account all the sources of delays introduced by the architecture.

 - Predictable bus manager: a bus control unit that allows achieving predictable arbitration, protection from timing attacks, and bandwidth isolation to shield the system from misbehaving accelerators.